-The SQL FAST_FORWARD Cursor is one of the fastest cursor we have.
+The SQL FAST_FORWARD Cursor is one of the fastest cursors we have.
 This cursor is a combination of FORWARD_ONLY, and READ_ONLY.
-It means, cursor will only move from first row to last, and does not support the scrolling backwards.
-In this article we will show you, How to Create a FAST_FORWARD Cursor in SQL Server with example.
-For this demonstration, We are going to use the below shown table.
-As you can see from the below screenshot that our Employee table hold 14 records
+It means, the cursor will only move from the first row to last and does not support the scrolling backwards.

 Fast_Forward Cursor in SQL Server Example